When You Started Shrinking

 The part of you that learned to shrink deserves compassion.

-But you are allowed to outgrow that pattern.
+You are allowed to outgrow the pattern.

 You are allowed to take up the space your soul actually needs.